Update errors aren’t a novelty in the Windows OS history. Some of them are easy to resolve, while some of them are quite a challenge.

 Have in mind that you’ll need administrative access in order to change/delete system folders.
 This procedure proved as a valid solution for multiple update errors.
 However, if the problem is persistent, move on to the next solution.

-Perform the DISM check
+Solution 4 – Perform SFC and DISM check

 The system update malfunctions are closely related to file corruption.
 Namely, due to malware infections, some of the system files can get corrupted or quarantined.
 For that reason, DISM (Deployment Image Servicing and Management) can be used to scan and resolve this issue by repairing broken files.